-Bachelor of Science or Bachelor of Arts in Chemistry
+Bachelor of Science (BS) or Bachelor of Arts (BA) in Chemistry

 The Bachelor of Science in Chemistry is certified by the American Chemical Society.
-The program provides a complete introduction to the many sub-fields of chemistry, along with significant hands-on laboratory research experience.
+The chemistry BS program provides a complete introduction to the many subfields of chemistry, along with significant hands-on laboratory research experience.
 All students are required to earn at least 9 credits of undergraduate research experience prior to graduation.
-The BS degree is well suited for students wishing to pursue graduate degrees in chemistry or a related discipline.
+The BS degree in chemistry is well suited for students wishing to pursue graduate degrees in chemistry or a related discipline.
 The degree also assures that students are properly trained and prepared for rewarding careers as chemists in a range of industries, including pharmaceutical, biotech, environmental, manufacturing or other allied fields.

 Chemistry undergraduates benefit from the personalized guidance of a departmental faculty adviser, who will be assigned to them during their freshman year.